mravanelli/pytorch_MLP_for_ASR/README.md

 ```

 #### 5. Check the results.
-- After that training and decoding phases are finished, you can go into the *kaldi_decoding_scripts* folder and run *./RESULTS* to check the system performance.
+- After that training and decoding phases are finished, you can go into the *pytorch_MLP_for_ASR* folder and run *./RESULTS* to check the system performance.

-- If everything if fine, you should obtain  Phone Error Rates (PER%) similar to the following ones:
+- If everything if fine, you should obtain  *Phone Error Rates (PER%)* similar to the following ones:

 mfcc features: PER=18.0%
 fMLLR features: **PER=16.8%**

-You can take a look to these results here: *TIMIT_MLP_fmllr_reference* or *TIMIT_MLP_mfcc_reference*.
+For reference purposes, you can take a look to our results here: *TIMIT_MLP_fmllr_reference* or *TIMIT_MLP_mfcc_reference*.

 Note that, despite its simplicity, the performance obtained with this implementation is slightly better than that achieved with the kaldi baselines (even without pre-training or sMBR).
 For comparison purposes, see for instance the file *$KALDI_ROOT/egs/timit/s5/RESULTS*.

-Note also that small variations of PER with respect to the reference values (e.g, +/- 0.5 %) should be considered normal since due to a different DNN initialization on different systems.
+Note also that small variations of PER with respect to these reference values (e.g, +/- 0.5 %) are normal (since due to a different DNN initialization).

 ## Reference: